manojcloud/azure-sql-db-aspire-demo/README.md

 - Folder: [`./hostedss`](./hostedss)

 Change the BYOSS sample so the SQL Server is deployed and managed by Aspire orchestration, providing a basic integration with the Aspire environment.
 SQL Server is deployed in a OCI container by Aspire.
 No changes to WebAPI project.
-If you want to set the password for the created SQL Server, you can do it by setting the `` user secret:
+If you want to set the password for the created SQL Server, you can do it by setting the `Parameters:sqlsrv-password` user secret:

 ```bash
 dotnet user-secrets set 'Parameters:sqlsrv-password' '<your-password>'